CodeBoxxTechSchool/ExerciceJavascript1/README.md

 Note that only the "quote.js" file needs to be corrected.
 The HTML file needs no modification.
 Here is the list of things to fix:
-1- The "Unit Price" field displays only the price of the Standard range
+1- The "Unit Price" field displays only the price of the Standard range [DONE]

-2- The "N. of Elevator" field is not deleted when a mandatory field is emptied
+2- The "N. of Elevator" field is not deleted when a mandatory field is emptied [DONE]

-3- You can enter a negative number in the "N. of Floors" field
+3- You can enter a negative number in the "N. of Floors" field [DONE]

-4- The Residential calculation displays "NaN"
+4- The Residential calculation displays "NaN" [DONE]

-5- The Commercial calculation should be triggered as soon as the "N. of Elevator Shaft" field is filled
+5- The Commercial calculation should be triggered as soon as the "N. of Elevator Shaft" field is filled [DONE]

-6- Commercial calculation displays "NaN"
+6- Commercial calculation displays "NaN" [Done]

-7- The Corporate calculation displays "NaN"
+7- The Corporate calculation displays "NaN" [DONE]

-8- Hybrid calculation does not work at all
+8- Hybrid calculation does not work at all [DONE]

-9- A calculation with the Premium option gives an incorrect price
+9- A calculation with the Premium option gives an incorrect price [DONE]

-10- Clicking on the Standard button does not seem to redo a new calculation
+10- Clicking on the Standard button does not seem to redo a new calculation [DONE]